lugu/qiloop/doc/NOTES.md

 ### Object

-An object is by definition a reference to a remote entity, therefore objects are not serialized.
-So the description of the object is serialized instead.
+An object is a reference to a remote entity, therefore it is not really serialized.
+What is serialized is the description of this object.

 This description contains the following fields:
-- **bool**: unknown // FIXME: why? can an object be "null" ?
+- **bool**: unknown usage // FIXME: often true.
+Linked with terminate ?
-- **MetaObject**: a description of the object
+- **MetaObject**: description of the object
-- **integer**: the service id
+- **integer**: unknown usage // FIXME: often 1.
-- **integer**: the parent object id
+- **integer**: service id
-- **integer**: the object id
+- **integer**: object id

 ## Objects